by-jp/www.byjp.me/content/notes/twitter/1078785365346013184/index.md

 - from-twitter
 - Bandersnatch
 ---
-"We should have picked up the book, we're building a sociopath\!"
+"We should have picked up the book, we're building a sociopath!"
 [Bandersnatch](/tags/Bandersnatch)